JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 ---

-> Disclaimer: Of course the boring part of writing this was helped by AI.
-But the insights and guided prompts are mine.
-I do believe this can benefit the community.

 ## Introduction

 Smart contract auditing is often described as finding bugs in code (after all, a bug report is the expected output).